ACHR Investors Have Opportunity to Lead Archer Aviation, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Archer Aviation, Inc. ("Archer " or the "Company") (NYSE: ACHR).
+LOS ANGELES, Oct.
+13, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Archer Aviation, Inc. ("Archer " or the "Company") (NYSE: ACHR).

 Class Period: September 17, 2021 – August 15, 2023